Davidstow Creamery

-The Davidstow Creamery is a manufacturing plant in Cornwall; it makes Cathedral City mature Cheddar cheese.
+The Davidstow Creamery is a manufacturing plant in Cornwall.
 It is the largest cheese factory in the UK, and the largest mature cheddar plant in the world.
+It is the main manufacturing facility for the Cathedral City Cheddar cheese brand.
+50% of all milk produced in Cornwall goes to the site.

 History

 The site is on a windswept hill top, and began in 1950.
+The site was started by Dried Milk Products Ltd, in Camelford Rural District.